← All postsProduct

 Smart order routing: VWAP, TWAP, and beyond

 A retail trade goes one place.
 The broker's best venue at the moment of fill.
 A $5M institutional mint cannot.
 Send a $5M market order to a single venue and you eat your own slippage.
-Smart order routing is what stands between the integrator's mint call and the broker.
-It's the part of our infrastructure that decides whether the integrator looks good to their customer.
+Smart order routing is what stands between the partner's mint call and the broker.
+It's the part of the stack that decides whether the partner looks good to their customer.

-The naive approach.
 Send the entire order to the broker's primary venue.
 Take the fill.
 Tell the user.
 Works at $50,000.
 Doesn't work at $5M.
-The market reacts, the fill price drifts, and the integrator pays 30+ bps of impact on a trade that should have cost 5.
+The market reacts, the fill price drifts, and the partner pays 30+ bps of impact on a trade that should have cost 5.

 We don't do this.

-What we do instead.
-Every mint above a $250K threshold goes through a routing layer that:
+Every mint above a $250K threshold goes through a routing layer that does the following.

 1. Sizes child orders against current liquidity at each accessible venue.
-NYSE, Nasdaq, BATS, ARCA, IEX, Edgex, plus dark pools.
+NYSE, Nasdaq, BATS, ARCA, IEX, EDGX, plus dark pools.

 2. Slices time-weighted across a target horizon.
 Usually 60 to 300 seconds, depending on the order's relative size to ADV.